Orthopedic Physical Therapy Baltimore, MD

 The Benefits of Orthopedic Physical Therapy Baltimore, MD

 Any Maryland patient who has suffered from an injury or medical condition that is not healing on its own may benefit from orthopedic physical therapy Baltimore, MD families trust.
-These injuries include repetitious usage injuries such as carpal tunnel, a fall, or even an injury suffered while participating in a sports or recreational activity.
+These injuries include repetitive usage injuries such as carpal tunnel, a fall, or even an injury suffered while participating in sports or recreational activity.

 Physical therapists use several different therapeutic methods to help injuries.
 These methods help ease the pain level the patient is suffering, reduce swelling, increase blood flow and flexibility, and increase relaxation.
 These methods include heat, ice, ultrasound, electrical stimulation, and laser.
 A physical therapist also uses soft tissue massage to help improve blood flow and reduce stiffness.

 While the above methods involve the things the therapist does or provides, the most critical component to successful physical therapy is the patient’s activity.
 These are the exercises the physical therapist develops for the patient to perform at their sessions and at home.
 These exercises help with balance, endurance, flexibility, mobility, range of motion, and strength.

 Your physical therapist may also provide medical devices, like braces, canes, and crutches, to help with rehabilitation.

 For your physical therapy to be most effective, the first step is finding an experienced and dedicated physical therapist specializing in the issue you have.
 You will also find the best results when you are active and follow the directions and suggestions your therapist makes.
 If you have any questions or concerns, make sure to share them with your therapist.
 For example, if you find an exercise they prescribe is causing too much pain, let them know right away.
 While some exercises will cause discomfort while you are recovering, they are not supposed to be painful.